ArtArtArtArt/KMSVault/1EvergreenNotes/package in linux.md

 some alternatives are
  - Snap.
 Program runs in a container and does not have dependencies per se
- - Compile from source - get a source and compile.
+ - Compile from source - get a source and compile

+**it was a question on interview**

 ---
 status: #⚙️
 tags: #programming/os